 For kids there are toys, candy floss and lots of snacks and munches.
 There’s also the famous Ferris-Wheel ride which children love to take a ride.
 Goan Sweets, roasted grams, religious objects, wax idols of Virgin Mary and various candles shaped like hands and feet are sold.

 It is believed that if the ailing choose a part that corresponds to their non-functioning or unwell body part and light it, they are miraculously cured.
 Every year fair is always on Bandra’s attractions list and proper security and vehicle movement and restrictions are in place always.

 Church Premise and Inside Videos

 Inside video of Church

 Outside Location video of Church

-The Church is on a hillock around 80 meters above sea level and overlooks the Arabian Sea.
+The Church is on a hillock area around 80 meters above sea level and overlooks the Arabian Sea.
 The Mount is said to have done miracles.
-You’ll find many faithful people who’ll stand by that statement.
-Apart from the millions who visit the church during the Yearly Bandra Fair, there are people who come to pray for thanksgiving or to even casually ask for favors of the gracious Mother.
+You’ll find many people in faith of same who’ll stand by that statement.
+Apart from millions who visit the church during the Yearly Bandra Fair, there are people who come to pray and thanksgiving or to even casually ask favours of the gracious Mother.